nashpaz123/jenkins-pipeline-with-docker/README.markdown

 ## Prerequisites
-a linux (preferably Centos) machine with git, docker and docker-compose installed
+A linux (preferably Centos) machine with git, docker and docker-compose installed

 ## Building the project